Border procedure (border and transit zones)

 Countries of origin of persons subject to the airport procedure

-The main countries of origin of persons subject to the airport procedure in 2020-2022 were as follows (for each year the top 10 nationalities are reported):
+The main countries of origin of persons subject to the airport procedure in 2020-2023 were as follows (for each year the top 10 nationalities are reported by the Federal Government):

-Two out of the three main countries of origin of applicants in Germany in 2022 (Syria, Afghanistan and Türkiye) were among the main nationalities in the airport procedure in 2022.
-The top three nationalities in the airport procedure were Iran, Syria and Afghanistan.
-Other countries represented in the airport procedure in 2021 included Türkiye, Iraq, Russia, Cuba, Angola and Mongolia.[10]
-Overall, between 2015 and 2022, Syrians and Iranians were systematically part of the top 3 nationalities represented in the airport procedure.[11]
+Two out of the three main countries of origin of applicants in Germany in 2023 (Syria, Türkiye and Afghanistan) were among the main nationalities in the airport procedure in the first half of 2023.
+The top three nationalities in the airport procedure were Syria, Iran and Afghanistan, same as in previous years.
+Other countries represented in the airport procedure in the first half of 2023 Zimbabwe, Somalia, Cuba, Iraq, Cameroon, Comoros and Myanmar.[11]
+Overall, between 2015 and the first half of 2023, Syrians and Iranians were systematically part of the top 3 nationalities represented in the airport procedure.[12]

 In contrast to previous years, since 2020 there seems to be more divergence between the top nationalities in airport procedures and among all asylum applications.
 The top nationalities further indicate that so-called ‘safe countries of origin’ are not among the 10 most frequent nationalities in the airport procedure.